-What will be the fate of our Hemlocks in the Eastern US?
+What will be the Fate of Hemlocks in Eastern North America?

-But the loss of the hemlock would be an ecological disaster for our mountain coves and waterways.
-As a keystone species, on which many others depend, hemlocks provide critical shelter and habitat for a whole range of animal species including birds, amphibians, fish and mammals.
-And there are no apparent successors, native or otherwise, that could fill the critical ecological niche of the hemlock.
-So all hemlock-dependent ecosystems would be threatened by its demise.
+The imported Hemlock Woolly Adelgid (HWA) has brought widespread destruction to native hemlocks in the eastern US.
+The loss of our hemlocks would be an ecological disaster for our forest coves and waterways, as well as for our neighborhoods and parks.
+As a keystone species, on which many other species depend, hemlocks provide critical shelter and habitat for a whole range of animal species including birds, amphibians, fish and mammals.
+And there are no apparent successors, native or otherwise, that could fill the critical ecological niche of the Eastern hemlock.
+So all hemlock-dependent ecosystems would be threatened by the hemlock’s demise.

 The threat of hemlock loss is real, but it is not inevitable.
 There is a USDA-approved predator beetle, a native predator to our HWA “import” from Southern Japan, that can control Hemlock Woolly Adelgid on our native hemlocks and support the long-term survival and recovery of our native hemlock ecosystems in the Eastern US.